I. Publication and Authorship

-  - In case of a reasonable suspicion suggesting violation of the ethical principles, the editors retain the right to further consider the text in question and may suspend or completely cancel its planned publication.
-If similar inadequacies directly result from the editorial processes or improper handling with the provided information, responsibility lies on the side of the editors.
-In this case, the editors are obliged to make corrections in an appropriate way (e.g. by publishing corrections, apologies to the authors, and properly edited electronic version of the journal in PDF format freely available for download online).
+- In case of a reasonable suspicion suggesting violation of the ethical principles, the Editors retain the right to further consider the text in question and may suspend or completely cancel its planned publication.
+If similar inadequacies result directly from the editorial processes or improper handling with the provided information, responsibility lies on the side of the Editors.
+In this case, the Editors are obliged to make corrections in an appropriate way (e.g. by publishing corrections, apologies to the authors, and a properly edited electronic version of the journal in PDF format freely available for download online).

 Communication Today journal

 University of Ss.
 Cyril and Methodius in Trnava